el-mango-cosmico/linux-config/README.md

 ⚠️ **Warning**: The script will ERASE all data on the selected USB drive.

 For detailed usage and requirements, refer to `scripts/bootable-usb/README.md`.

-## System Discovery Scripts

-The repository includes scripts to analyze your system and recommend the appropriate Arch Linux version to install.

 ## Installation Script